marlonrichert/zsh-snap/README.md

 # ⚡️Znap!
-**Znap** is the light-weight plugin manager for Zsh that's easy to grok.
+**Znap** is the light-weight plugin manager & Git repo manager for Zsh that's easy to grok.
+While tailored for Zsh plugins specifically, Znap also functions as a general-pupose utility for managing Git repos.

 * [Features](#features)
 * [Installation](#installation)